larose/utt/README.md

 (0h07) 08:27-08:34 configuring server
 ```

-Edit your timesheet with your favorite text editor:
+Edit your time sheet with your favorite text editor:

 `$ utt edit`